 Mt Rose Ski Tahoe Terrain Parks

 Mt.
-Rose Ski Tahoe offers four terrain parks but the majority are for advanced skier and boarders.
-Since terrain parks require more snow and maintenance find them later in the season.
+Rose Ski Tahoe offers two terrain parks.
+Since terrain parks require more snow and maintenance, find them later in the season.
 Terrain parks will be closed after heavy snowstorms for maintenance.

 As a Mom, be sure and check out the terrain park signs to see if your kids are in the right terrain park.
 Most resorts install several terrain parks with differing levels of difficulty.